Bridging Discrete and Backpropagation: Straight-Through and Beyond: Temperature Scaling for Gradient Estimators

 Here, we discuss how to apply temperature scaling, a technique widely used in gradient estimators, to our proposed method, ReinMax.
-As the typical practice for applying temperature scaling for STGS is to set the temperature $\tau$ to a small value, we show that ST and ReinMax need a different strategy.
+While the typical practice is to set the temperature $\tau$ to small values for STGS, we show that ST and ReinMax need a different strategy.